 The gallery spaces within needed refurbishment and reconfiguration as individually beautiful but illogically disjointed galleries struggled to create a harmonious experience for the unwary visitor.
 Key facilities including the learning centre, toilets, and cloakroom lacked essential space.

-The NPG’s reliance on Ewan Christian’s principal entrance and stair means that while the buildings benefit from a range of galleries that have fine qualities in themselves, as a combined experience these individual suites of spaces struggle to relate to each other in a harmonious way.
-Today, this not only frustrates the NPG’s ambition to enhance the visitor experience, but also limits its ability to address the most clearly articulated architectural aim of the project: to physically open up the Gallery and to make the Collection and programme more visible, accessible and welcoming.
+These constraints not only frustrated the National Portrait Gallery’s ambition to enhance visitor experience, but also that most clearly articulated architectural aim of the project: to physically open up the building, and to make the collection and programme more visible, accessible and welcoming.

 Understanding underpins design and sensitive change.
 As heritage consultants and architects Purcell have, under a separate commission, written a Conservation Management Plan for the main building and the office buildings opposite.
 This explored the history and relative significance of the various parts of the main building and analysed a wide variety of issues and opportunities presented by the building.